Skip to main content

 1. In an Atlas project, choose Add source and paste the YouTube URL for the lecture, interview, or talk.

-4. Open chat and ask one narrow grounded question, such as "What caveat does the speaker give before recommending this workflow?"
+4. Ask one narrow question, such as "What warning does the speaker give before this advice?"

-5. Open the citation badges attached to the answer and read the cited transcript passage.
+5. Open the citation badges and read the source text around the answer.

-6. Save the claim only if the cited passage supports it.
-If the answer depends on a slide, demo, or chart, return to the original video segment.
+6. Save the claim only when that text supports it.
+Watch the video when the answer depends on a slide, demo, or chart.

 Atlas YouTube source workflow showing a lecture transcript, summary sections, a cited answer, and citation cards